omkarcloud/google-maps-scraper/README.md

 ### ❓ Why should I use your Product?
 There are 10s of Google Maps Scrapers on the Internet, some by brands bigger than yours.

 For big brands, this is just one of many tools.
 For us, **it is our core product**.
-We've put in thousands of development hours perfecting it, and our extremely proud of it.
+We've put in thousands of development hours perfecting it, and we're extremely proud of it.

 **Coming to Hard Facts:**
 - 📊 Tens of thousands of results per city with Zoom 18.
 Only 1-2 other brands can do this.